 LWB’s Education Program provides access to education to orphaned and impoverished children who otherwise would have little hope of a brighter future.
 We’re committed to helping as many children as possible achieve their dreams of learning.
-See our education program locations here.

-Believe in Me Schools
+Believe in Me schools

 We believe every child who dreams of higher education should have the opportunity to reach their full potential.
 LWB has provided both high school and college support to over a thousand teens from both orphanages and rural villages.

-Featured success story:
+Featured success story

-Peter from Cambodia
+Megan from Cambodia